pythonquick/dotvim/README.md

 # Installation:

 1. Clone this repo to a local directory.
-For example to clone to the `.vim` directory under the home directory, run the following command:
+For example to clone to the `~/dotfiles/dotvim` directory under the home directory, run the following command:

+    mkdir -p ~/dotfiles
-    git clone git://github.com/pythonquick/dotvim.git ~/.vim
+    git clone git://github.com/pythonquick/dotvim.git ~/dotfiles/dotvim

 2. Install font(s) from ~/.vim/fonts directory
 3. From .vim directory, run script to setup files: